-Fenton Avenue received an initial planning and full implementation grant to launch the Community Schools program.
-Led by the FCPS Community Schools Director, the program is organized following the four pillars of the Community Schools Program: Integrated Student Supports, Family and Community Engagement, Collaborative Leadership and Practices, and Extended Learning Time and Opportunities.
+In this way, the school is pleased to have received an initial planning and full implementation grant to launch the Community Schools program.
+Led by the Fenton Charter Public Schools Community Schools Director, the program is organized following the four pillars of the Community Schools Program: Integrated Student Supports, Family and Community Engagement, Collaborative Leadership and Practices, and Extended Learning Time and Opportunities.